Franca Buss, M.A.

 - Summer Semester 2022: „Morte certa.
 Vanitas in den Bildkünsten Italiens von Masaccio bis Anna Morandi Manzolini“

 - Winter Semester 2019/20: „Your Fictions Become History.
-Feministische Debatten in der Kunstgeschichte“, in collaboration with Magdalena Grüner, Isabelle Lindermann, Lisa Thumm and Nina Lucia Groß.
+Feministische Debatten in der Kunstgeschichte“, in collaboration with Magdalena Grüner, Isabelle Lindermann, Lisa Thumm and Nina Lucia Groß

 - Summer Semester 2017: „Doppelt tot.
 Die Inszenierung des Leichnams in den Bildenden Künsten“